tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-acupuncture-acupuncture-safety.md

 ---
 layout: sidebar
 sidebar_align: right
-title: What Is Acupuncture?
+title: Acupuncture Safety
 permalink: /about-acupuncture/acupuncture-safety.html
+image: /images/uploads/child-on-beach-with-spade551x297.jpg
 ---

-## Acupuncture Safety

 British Medical Journal research has identified Acupuncture as extremely safe, it is  one of the safest medical treatments you can have.